hyattpd/gbproks/README.md

 Once the genomes have been downloaded, the processing script can be used to record metadata for each genome and update the summary file with information for each genome.
+When proteins are available, the script also extracts the protein sequences from the Genbank flat files into the **complete_genome_fasta** and **wgs_genome_fasta** subdirectories.

 To run the processing script, do:

 ```
-./processGenbank.pl --root /home/me/repository
+./processProks.pl --root /home/me/repository
 ```

 where the root directory provided is the same as the one you used in the